danhklein/Kyubot/README.md

 ## Introduction

-Kyubot is a web-browser remote for the bluetooth enabled [Orbotix](https://github.com/orbotix) Sphero Robot.
+Kyubot is a web-browser remote for the bluetooth enabled [Orbotix](https://github.com/orbotix) BB-8 Robot.
 This is only made possible by the current work of the [BlueTooth Web Community](https://webbluetoothcg.github.io/web-bluetooth/) and [only available](http://caniuse.com/#feat=web-bluetooth) behind a development flag for Chrome devices.

-In order to follow along you should have basic knowledge of React and read up on the Sphero API Docs and Bluetooth BLE and GATT.
+In order to follow along you should have basic knowledge of React, Canvas and read up on the Sphero API Docs and Bluetooth BLE and GATT.

 ## Set up